 Suzuki Kizashi Review

-The 2013 Suzuki Kizashi ranks 10 out of 20 Affordable Midsize Cars.
-This ranking is based on our analysis of 39 published reviews and test drives of the Suzuki Kizashi, and our analysis of reliability and safety data.
+The 2013 Suzuki Kizashi ranks 12 out of 22 Affordable Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Suzuki Kizashi, as well as reliability and safety data.

 The Suzuki Kizashi is considered one of the most fun cars to drive in its class, but the automaker’s decision to stop selling vehicles in the U.S. could dissuade some buyers.